Children's Nyquil Side Effects

 Generic Name: chlorpheniramine / dextromethorphan / pseudoephedrine

-Note: This page contains information about the side effects of chlorpheniramine / dextromethorphan / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Children's Nyquil.
+Note: This document contains side effect information about chlorpheniramine / dextromethorphan / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Children's Nyquil.

 For the Consumer